MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 If the flow is set to the per user plan, then it gets the plan of its primary owner.
 If a user has multiple plans, such as a Microsoft 365 plan and a Dynamics 365 plan, the flow will use the request limits from both plans.

-The standard user license plan for Power Automate is the Power Automate per user plan, but there is a range of other license plans a user could use.
+The standard user license plan for Power Automate is the Power Automate per user plan, but users have a range of other license plan options.
 Users with the free plan or one of the Microsoft 365 license plans can only access standard connectors, but most of the other license plans provide access to premium connectors.
-For details about license plans that include Power Automate capabilities, see the [Types of Power Automate licenses](/power-platform/admin/power-automate-licensing/types) and the Power Platform [Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).
-For details about the limits and performance profile of license plans, see the [Power Automate Limits](/power-automate/limits-and-config).
+For details about license plans that include Power Automate capabilities, see [Types of Power Automate licenses](/power-platform/admin/power-automate-licensing/types) and the Power Platform [Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).
+For details about the limits and performance profile of license plans, see [Power Automate Limits](/power-automate/limits-and-config).

 ### When should I choose Power Automate "per flow" versus "per user"?

-Microsoft recommends that most organizations buy the per user with attended Robotic Process Automation (RPA) license for every user in their organization.
+Microsoft recommends that most organizations buy the per user with an attended robotic process automation (RPA) license for every user in their organization.
 Optionally, purchase the unattended bot add-on for every machine that runs unattended automation.

 The per user plan is intended for personal automation to support the broad adoption of an automation culture in an organization.

 The per flow plan is intended for enterprise process automation.
-If a flow provides value to a team, either every one in the team needs a per user license or the flow needs a per flow license.
-If a flow has per flow license, it doesn't use nor require any other license when it runs.
+If a flow provides value to a team, either everyone in the team needs a per user license or the flow needs a per flow license.
+If a flow has a per flow license, it doesn't use or require any other license when it runs.
 It provides an organization with the flexibility to pay for licenses based on the number of flows it uses, instead of licensing each user who accesses the flows individually with the per user plan.
 Larger organizations or solutions that affect many will benefit from the fixed monthly cost.
-It's best to use the per flow license if your flow uses premium connectors and your organization has many guest users using the flow, but you don't know if the guest users home tenant provides them with premium licenses.
+It's best to use the per flow license if your flow uses premium connectors and your organization has many guest users using the flow, but you don't know if the guest users' home tenant provides them with premium licenses.

 ### Who needs to purchase a premium license?

-The per flow plan has the highest priority among all licenses, meaning, if a per flow license is assigned to a flow, the flow always uses this license.
+The per flow plan has the highest priority among all licenses, meaning that if a per flow license is assigned to a flow, the flow always uses this license.

 If the flow is used for an enterprise scenario where multiple people get value from the flow, everyone who benefits from the flow needs a per user license or the flow  needs a per flow license.